 “It’s probably what I’m asked about the most,” says Jordan T. Nagasako of Hi Focused Cinematography in Wailuku, Hawaii, of drones.
 And he’s not alone.
-Many videographers, and also some photographers, are utilizing this technology to unique effect.
+Many videographers, and also some wedding photographers, are utilizing this technology to unique and high-quality effect.

-“Aerial videography is stunning and cinematic and provides a perspective that is incredibly unique and even emotional,” says John Jordan of John Jordan Films in Nashville, Tennessee.
+“Aerial photography and videography is stunning and cinematic and provides a perspective that is incredibly unique and even emotional,” says John Jordan of John Jordan Films in Nashville, Tennessee.

 “Many Hollywood movies will open with an aerial shot, which gives a nice feeling of anticipation,” says Randy Markham of Celebrations Tampa Bay in Tampa, Florida.
-“We call these ‘establishment shots,’ as they establish the location of a film, or in this case, a wedding.”
+“We call these ‘establishment shots,’ as they establish the location of a film, or in this case, a wedding day.”

 “A drone can go 1.2 miles high, but we only fly it under 400 feet, which is the maximum height allowed by law,” says Markham of Celebrations Tampa Bay.

-Drones work best at venues with large outdoor areas to capture those grand, sweeping views.
-Examples include wineries and private estates, says Lindsey and Mike Schuman of Focus Bay Photography in Bel Air, Maryland.
-Waterfront venues are also particularly appropriate for drone footage.
+Drones work best at wedding venues with large outdoor areas to capture those grand, sweeping views.
+Examples include wineries, estates, and other private property, says Lindsey and Mike Schuman of Focus Bay Photography in Bel Air, Maryland.
+Waterfront venues are also particularly appropriate for aerial wedding photography.

-However, there are a few instances when drones aren’t suitable.
-Weather is an important factor, as if it’s particularly rainy or windy, using a drone isn’t possible.
+There are a few instances when drones aren’t suitable.
+Mother Nature is an important factor, as drones can't be used in bad weather like rain or intense wind.

 “We do not fly our drone in inclement conditions, like rain, sleet, or snow, because of danger to the drone and the chance of losing control,” says John Jordan.
 “It’s against current regulations to fly in conditions where you do not have clear visibility of the craft as you fly it.”

 There’s also the noise factor.
-“We definitely never recommend using drones during a ceremony as drones can be quite loud, “ says Henriques of Artistic Wedding Films.
+“We definitely never recommend using drones during a wedding ceremony as drones can be quite loud, “ says Henriques of Artistic Wedding Films.
 “It can sound like a hive of bees.”
 As cool as drones are, you want your wedding guests to be able to hear every moment of your ceremony!

 Drones aren’t often used indoors, but sometimes they can be.
 “We use drones which can fly indoors,” says Rick Lykov of Airwedding.co in Manhattan Beach, California.
 “If a wedding takes place in a building with high ceilings, the drone can make great shots.
 But when you hire a drone operator for an indoor wedding, make sure a videographer is very experienced for this job.”